 5 Signs Your Depression is Treatment-Resistant

 Living with depression is a challenging journey.
 For some, finding effective treatment can feel like an uphill battle.
-If you have been feeling persistently depressed – despite trying various treatments – you may be experiencing what is known as treatment-resistant depression (TRD).1
+Have you been feeling persistently depressed?
+If you have tried various therapies without success, you may have treatment-resistant depression (TRD).1

 TRD is quite common.
 About 30 percent of people with depression have TRD.2,3